-Select an SSID profile and click the Activate icon to turn it on or click the Inactivate icon to turn it off.
-To change an SSID profile's settings, such as the SSID (WiFi network name) and WiFi password, select the SSID profile from the list and click the Edit icon.
-See Section 3.2.5.1 on page 50 for more information.
+Select an SSID profile and click the Status switch to turn it on or off.
+To change an SSID profile's settings, such as the SSID (WiFi network name) and WiFi password, double-click the SSID profile entry from the list.
+See Section 3.2.4.1 on page 44 for more information.